Respond to posts through the website contact page here.

 Jump ahead 20 years, and I’m a teacher, having found my place in the world, one where I’m doing something productive and, at times, even creative, helping society, yada, yada, yada.
 You can read my poetical waxing about teaching in a post below (January, 3, 2019).

 I’ve made some decent movies, nothing to catch the attention of networks or studios on either coast, but film festivals have welcomed me, as have public libraries.
-In 2015, I retired from the classroom to concentrate exclusively on filmmaking, and went off on my own to produce In Search of America, followed by a year in Israel where I travelled around the country much as I had done in the US, capturing intimates glimpses of the people.
+In 2015, I retired from teaching to focus on filmmaking, and went off on my own to produce In Search of America, followed by a year in Israel where I travelled around that country much as I had done in the US, capturing intimate glimpses of people.

 To produce my first dozen video projects, I managed to find a little funding to hire two-person crews to handle camera and sound.
 Buying my first digital video camera liberated me even further.
 So now, funding or not, I can keep making movies.
-Going solo is not my first choice, as I love collaborating, but I’m an impatient cuss, so when the spirit grips me, I can move.
+Going solo is not my first choice, as I much prefer collaborating, but I’m an impatient cuss, so when the spirit calls, I move.

 This brings me to Kids ‘n Cake, the first music video I produced on my own.
 I cringe when I see all of the out-of-focus shots, but the children’s energy, and the catchy song by Cake, carry the piece well enough to make me smile when I watch it.
-You can view the video by clicking here.
+View the video here.

 Several ago, I volunteered in a minimum-security prison, working alongside graduate student volunteers teaching literature and writing.
 Inmates discussed texts and brought in pieces of their own for critiques.
 I found their commitment to the class, even though they weren’t earning formal academic credit, impressive.
 Some of the original writing I heard was quite good.
 Before my first month of volunteering was finished, I knew I wanted to film a short documentary about the students and their instructors.